typedb/typedb-docs/0001-typedb/02-docs.md

 - **Administration**
   - [Configuration](03-admin/01-configuration.md) — TypeDB server configuration parameters and how to change configuration
-  - [Export/Import](03-admin/02-export-import.md) — exporting and importing database schema and data
+  - [Export and import](03-admin/02-export-import.md) — exporting and importing database schema and data
   - [Upgrading](03-admin/03-update.md) — how to migrate to a newer version of TypeDB
-  - [High Availability](03-admin/04-ha.md) — description of TypeDB high availability features
+  - [High availability](03-admin/04-ha.md) — description of TypeDB high availability features
   - [Security](03-admin/05-security.md) — description of TypeDB security features
 - **Tutorials**
   - [Data migration](04-tutorials/01-data-migration.md) — How to load a dataset from an intermediate input format into